w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 # Feature selection: Wrapper strategy

-Each new feature subset is used to train a model, which is tested on a hold-out set
+*Each new feature subset is used to train a model*, which is tested on a hold-out set

 - Counting the number of mistakes made on that hold-out set (the error rate of the model) gives the score for that subset
 - As wrapper methods train a new model for each subset, they are very computationally intensive but provide good results

-- *Stepwise regression* adds the best feature (or deletes the worst feature) at each round
+*Stepwise regression* adds the best feature (or deletes the worst feature) at each round

 *Backward elimination*

-We start with the full model (including all the independent variables) and then incrementally remove the most insignificant feature.
+- Start with the full model (including all features) and then incrementally remove the most insignificant feature.

-This process repeats again and again until we have the final set of significant features.
+- This process repeats again and again until we have the final set of significant features.

     1. Choose a significance level (e.g., SL = 0.05 with a 95% confidence).
-1. Fit a full model including all the features.
+    2. Fit a full model including all the features.
-1. Consider the feature with the highest p-value.
+    3. Consider the feature with the highest p-value.
-    - If the p-value < terminate the process.
+        - If the p-value < SL terminate the process.
-1. Remove the feature which is under consideration.
+    4. Remove the feature which is under consideration.
-1. Fit a model without this feature.
+    5. Fit a model without this feature.
 Repeat the entire process from Step 3.

 # Feature selection: Embedded strategy